ihategfw/teletrans/README.md

 TeleTrans is a Python-based Telegram bot that translates messages in real-time.
 It uses the OpenAI API and DeepL API for translation.

+> [!WARNING]
+> This project requires the use of Telegram Apps API, which is a high-risk operation that could easily lead to a ban of your account.
+Please make sure you read and understand the [Telegram API Terms of Service](https://core.telegram.org/api/terms) before using this project.

 ## Features

 - Real-time translation of messages.